 The requirements contained in this CAR are in-line with the requirements as mentioned in ICAO Annex 16, Volume I incorporating all changes due to its amendments thereon including amendment no. 12 dated May, 2017.
-It prescribes applicability, evaluation measures, measurement points, maximum noise levels, trade-offs and test procedures along with relevant calculations for different category of aircraft depending upon their maximum certificated take-off mass, number of engines and date of applicability for which the application for type certificate has been submitted to DGCA, for demonstrating compliance for issue of noise certificate in respect of the type aircraft.
+It prescribes applicability, evaluation measures, measurement points, maximum noise levels, trade-offs and test procedures along with relevant calculations for different category of aircraft depending upon their maximum certificated take-off mass, number of engines and date of applicability for a type certificate application submitted to DGCA, for demonstrating compliance for issue of noise certificate in respect of the type aircraft.